samplchallenges/samplchallenges.github.io/_current_challenges/01_workshops.md

 permalink: /current/workshops/
 ---

-## The 2019 D3R/SAMPL Joint Workshop

-The next [face-to-face workshop](https://drugdesigndata.org/about/d3r-2019-workshop) is Aug.
-22-23, 2019 in San Diego, joint with D3R.
-Participation is relatively limited but we are checking on whether virtual attendance is a possibility.
+## EuroSAMPL2020

+We're delighted to announce that we're running an in-person workshop in Mainz, Germany, Oct.
+4-5, 2020, [**EuroSAMPL 2020**](/assets/pdf/EuroSAMPL2020.pdf), as a satellite meeting of the German Conference on Cheminformatics.
+Participants are encouraged to join both workshops.

 ## Other potential workshops

-- **Possible** inaugural EuroSAMPL workshop, Nov.
-4-5, 2020, following GCC 2020 in Mainz, Germany; this is pending funding and other details and is not yet confirmed.
 - SAMPL 2021, dates TBD, Irvine, CA
 - Possible EuroSAMPL in 2021 or 2022
 - SAMPL 2022, dates TBD, Irvine, CA

-# Previous recent workshops
+# Previous workshops

+We had a 2019 [face-to-face workshop](https://drugdesigndata.org/about/d3r-2019-workshop) Aug.
+22-23, 2019 in San Diego, joint with D3R.
+Due to technical difficulties, talk recordings are in general not available, unfortunately.

 ## The SAMPL6 LogP Virtual Workshop

-We had a virtual pre-workshop on the SAMPL6 LogP challenge on Thursday, May 16, beginning at 7 am US Pacific time.
+We had a virtual pre-workshop on the SAMPL6 LogP challenge on Thursday, May 16, 2019, beginning at 7 am US Pacific time.
 [SAMPL6 logP virtual workshop video](https://www.youtube.com/watch?v=FWUPXG8U3UE) and [presentation slides](https://github.com/choderalab/SAMPL6-logP-challenge-virtual-workshop) are now available.

 ### Overview/Purpose